CshCyberhawks/SwoLib/README.md

 - None of the swerve-drive utilities use the wpilib swerve drive classes, they are all completely custom
 - Contains a class to wrap the entire swerve drive (swerve drive train)
 - Classes for each individual swerve module (swervewheel).
-Note: these are currently configured for swerve modules with a single falcon 500 motor (drive) and a single 775 motor (turn).
-It is also expected to have an analog encoder for wheel turning data
 - Custom odometry - takes in encoder data from each individual wheel and calculates robot position.
 This is more accurate than an accelerometer, however, cannot detect any external stresses (ie driving into a wall) and thus is recommended to be used solely in autonomous.
+In 2023's game, it is possible to correct this through the use of limelights and AprilTags.
+SwoLib has the capability to do this, if you choose.
 - Wheel speed normalization
 - PID based drift correction for both positional and angular drift (using a NavX gyro and our custom position tracking odometry)
 - Integration with Field2d widget to display robot position on the field in Shuffleboard